TEALSK12/apcsa-public/Unit1/Lesson-103.md

 ### Introduction to Vocabulary and Syntax \[10 minutes\]

-1. Begin your lecture with a quick overview of Java and why we're using it.
+1. Begin your lecture with a quick overview of Java and why we’re using it.
   - Brief history of Java
   - Key characteristics of Java